-Effect on capitalized value of non-contractual indexing of pensions and other benefit adjustments the established practice or current policy, and the indexation assumption.
+Effect on capitalized value of non-contractual indexing of pensions and other benefit adjustments the established practice or current policy, and the assumption.

-In calculating the capitalized value, the actuary would assume continuance of the plan's established practice or current policy, if any, for non-contractual indexing for inflation of pensions after pension commencement age and of vested deferred pensions before pension commencement age, unless there is explicit reason not so to assume.
+24 In calculating the capitalized value, the actuary would assume continuance of the plan's established practice or current policy, if any, for non-contractual indexing for inflation of pensions after pension commencement age and of vested deferred pensions before pension commencement age, unless there is explicit reason not so to assume.
 The actuary would report

-- If that assumption is doubtful, then the actuary would also report the numerical effect on the capitalized value of helpful alternative assumptions. - In the case of a final or best average earnings plan, there would be no allowance made for indexing of vested deferred pensions before pension commencement age in the period for which salary increases are projected after the calculation date.
+- ^{.25} If that assumption is doubtful, then the actuary would also report the numerical effect on the capitalized value of helpful alternative assumptions. - ^{.26} In the case of a final or best average earnings plan, there should be no additional allowance made for indexing of vested deferred pensions before pension commencement age where in the period for which salary increases are projected after the calculation date.